Eloope Logo

 Creating a trip record before your business travel helps you plan, budget, and organize expenses effectively.

 Set up your trip before traveling.
 Navigate to "Trips" in the sidebar navigation.
 Click "+ New Trip" to open the trip creation form.
 Fill in comprehensive trip details starting with a descriptive trip name like "NYC Client Meetings - March 2024" or "Q1 Sales Conference - Las Vegas" that clearly identifies the trip.
+Select the Travel Type as either "Domestic" for trips within your home country or "International" for trips outside your home country.
 Enter the destination including city, state or country to provide geographic context.
 Specify the start date representing the first day of your trip and the end date for the last day.
-Write a clear purpose statement explaining the business reason for the trip, such as "Quarterly business review with top three East Coast clients" or "Annual sales kickoff and product training conference."
-Estimate the total anticipated cost for the trip based on flight prices, hotel rates, meals, and ground transportation.
-Click "Create Trip" to save the trip record.
+Write a clear business purpose statement explaining the reason for the trip, such as "Quarterly business review with top three East Coast clients" or "Annual sales kickoff and product training conference."
+Click "Save and Continue" to save the trip record.

 Your new trip starts with "Draft" status, meaning it's created but not yet submitted for any approval or linked to expenses.